lackovic/notes/PostgreSQL/README.md

 -- List columns with indexes for a table
 SELECT * FROM pg_indexes WHERE tablename = 'mytable';

+-- List columns names, types and nullability for a table SELECT column_name, data_type, is_nullable
+FROM information_schema.columns
+WHERE table_name = 'mytable';
 ```

 ## Use empty password for postgres user on Windows